jedcn/reveal-ck/README.md

 You can author a set of slides by writing in a templating language, such as [Slim][slim] or [Haml][haml], or you can build them programmatically ruby.
-Check out the [reveal-ck-getting-started][getting started] instructions, and let me know if you have any trouble.
+Check out the
+[getting started][reveal-ck-getting-started] instructions, and let me know if you have any trouble.

 ## Development